-I think by mid 2021, we should be deep in the recording studio recording a mix of original music.…not Holiday music.
+I think by late 2021, we should be deep in the recording studio recording a mix of original music.…not Holiday music.

 Q - How would you describe your eclectic sound?
 A - We're kinda rock punk meets off-road country rock - a bit Chesney & Thomas Rhett mixed with Green Day and Violent Femmes, Red Hot Chilli Peppers, Paul McCartney and Keith Urban and Bently.

 Q - That all?!